ericnjkim/morse_transmitter/README.md

 To clear the message, hit the clear button and it will clear on both your and the receiver's message window.

 ### WIP
-- Connect buttons to keyboard buttons as well.
 - See if I can get the morse buttons to be replaced with a single button and work off timing for dots and dashes.